The Great Pacific Garbage Patch: 3 Myths | Oceana

 The Great Pacific Garbage Patch is a well-publicized but little-understood phenomenon.
 Its name conjures up images of a floating landfill, with some reports claiming that this “trash vortex” is twice the size of Texas.
 These characterizations aren’t entirely accurate, but the reality is no less grim.

-Considering that a garbage truck’s worth of plastic enters the ocean every minute, and never fully disappears, it’s more vital than ever to separate fact from fiction when discussing marine litter.
-Here are three common misconceptions about the Great Pacific Garbage Patch, and some steps that can be taken to remedy the problem:
+Considering that two garbage truck’s worth of plastic enters the ocean every minute, and never fully disappears, it’s more vital than ever to separate fact from fiction when discussing marine litter.
+Here are three common misconceptions about the Great Pacific Garbage Patch, as well as some steps that can be taken to remedy the problem:

 Myth #1: The Great Pacific Garbage Patch can be seen from space.

-Despite its name indicating otherwise, the Great Pacific Garbage Patch isn’t one giant mass of trash, nor is it a floating island.
-Barely 1 percent of marine plastics are found floating at or near the ocean surface.
+Despite its name indicating otherwise, the Great Pacific Garbage Patch isn’t one giant mass of trash, nor is it a floating trash island or a plastic island in the ocean.
+Barely 1% of marine plastics are found floating at or near the ocean surface.
 There is now, on average, an estimated 70 kilograms of plastic in each square kilometer of seafloor.

 Myth #2: It’s twice the size of Texas.